Enda Kenny under fire as he becomes longest-serving FG taoiseach

-Enda Kenny is coming under increasing pressure to declare his intentions about his departure as he today becomes the longest-serving Fine Gael taoiseach.
+Enda Kenny is coming under increasing pressure to declare his intentions about his departure as he today becomes the longest-serving Fine Gael taoiseach writes Daniel McConnell.

 Mr Kenny begins his 2,234th day as Taoiseach and therefore he overtakes John A Costello as the most successful non-Fianna Fáil leader.
 He achieves the record just six days shy of his 66th birthday.